TheThingsNetwork/docs/_content/gateways/cisco/setup.md

 exit # Exit global configuration mode
 ```

+> 📜 This command may return the message `packet-forwarder firmware is not installed` this is totally normal and should be ignored.

 #### Enable radio

 As a final step before setting up the packet forwarder software, we're going to **enable the radio**.
 You can see radio information with the `show radio` command: